jeffhandley/CommandLineApps/System.CommandLine-Proposal.md

 Another approach would be register custom parsers, where this could be keyed by either `CliSymbol` or `Type`.

-### Option Groups

-Mutually-exclusive options and grouped options are relatively common scenarios.
-These can come in the form of "all-or-none", "exactly one", or "zero or one" configurations.
-What would be the prescribed approach for implementing this behavior?
-Would there be a relationship with arguments?
-Could this be represented in the help usage output?
-Or would this just be implemented as command validation?

 ## API-Level Topics

 ### `CliSymbol`